jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_llm.md

 The function initializes an empty dictionary called `output_features`.
 It then calls the `build_single_output` method of the `cls` class, passing in `output_feature_config` and `output_features` as arguments.
 The returned output feature is assigned to `output_feature`.

-Finally, the `output_feature` is added to the `output_features` dictionary with the key `output_feature_config.name`.
+Finally, the `output_feature` is added to the `output_features` dictionary with the key as `output_feature_config.name`.
 The `output_features` dictionary is then returned.

 ### Method **`forward`** Overview
 The `forward` method is a method of a class.
 It takes in inputs, which can be a dictionary of input names to input tensors or a tuple of (inputs, targets) where inputs is a dictionary of input names to input tensors and targets is a dictionary of target names to target tensors.
 It also takes an optional mask parameter.

 The method first unpacks the inputs into `input_ids` and `target_ids`.
 It then generates merged input_id and target_id pairs for the model, along with attention masks.

-Next, it wraps the model with a flash attention backend for faster generation.
-It performs a forward pass using the model for fine-tuning and retrieves the model outputs.
+Next, it performs a forward pass using the model, passing in the merged input_ids and attention masks.
+The output of the model is stored in `model_outputs`.

-If the output feature type is not TEXT, it passes the generated tokens through a decoder after averaging the token probabilities.
-This step is required for the classification head for the classifier decoder.

-If the output feature type is TEXT, the decoder outputs are set to be the same as the model outputs.
-Otherwise, the decoder outputs are obtained from the output feature decoder.
+Depending on the `output_feature_type`, the method may pass the `model_outputs` through a decoder.

-The method sets the output feature tensor to be the decoder outputs (logits) in the outputs dictionary.
+The method then sets the output feature tensor to the decoder outputs (logits) and stores it in the `outputs` dictionary.

-It then retrieves predictions, probabilities, and logits tensor from the output feature's predictions function and updates the outputs dictionary accordingly.
+Finally, the method retrieves predictions, probabilities, and logits tensor from the output feature's predictions function and stores them in the `outputs` dictionary.
+The `outputs` dictionary is then returned.

-Finally, it casts the prediction tensors to float32 for metric computation if necessary and returns the outputs dictionary.

 #### **Method Details**
 The given code defines a `forward` method for a model.
 This method takes inputs and produces logits tensor for fine-tuning the model.